Telematics: reframing risk for sharing economy

 We are actively working to enable insurers to meet this need.
 What’s clear so far is that each type of mobility model represents a distinct risk profile.
 A rideshare driver is going to drive differently than a peer-to-peer day-tripper or a car-subscription car-flipper.
 So, our job is to understand the behavioral differences between each type of vehicle-driver relationship.

-Fortunately, insurers are already guiding the sharing economy industry on how risk can be used to advance their business goals.
+Fortunately, insurers are already guiding the sharing economy on how they can leverage risk-based pricing for business outcomes.
 Arity is further facilitating this relationship, offering both carriers and sharing economy companies access to telematics-based scores that help communicate and control risk.
 We’re opening up this data because we believe that helping insurance providers and sharing economy companies speak the same language of risk is key to improving personal transportation over time.

 We collaborate across the industry with this mission in mind.
 We need to foster transparency and garner support from the entire transportation ecosystem to successfully shift how insurance products work.
 When we reframe how risk is defined, we’ll be able to understand and insure varied and dynamic types of risk, whether it’s usage-based, mileage-based or possibly even motivation-based.